spraakbanken/swell-project/Anonymization_guidelines.md

       - < geo >: forest, lake, mountain, etc
       - < zip_code >: zip/area code
-      - < street >: street, square
+      - < place >: specific place, street, square, bridge,
-      - < street_nr > : street number
+      - < street_nr > : street or place number
   * Descriptor:
-      - behövs numrering?
-Running number: < 1, 2… > [enumerate each unique name type entity with a number starting with 1]
+      - Running number: < 1, 2… > [enumerate each unique name type entity with a number starting with 1]
   * Pseudonymization:
-      - Random substitution given a list of named entities of various attributes for each attribute, except for Sweden, and country of origin
+      - Random substitution given a list of named entities of various attributes for each attribute, except for Sweden, and possibly country of origin
       - Country of origin -> markup but do not pseudomize and replace those countries that few people come from
       - < zip_code >: Replace letters with ABC and each number with 0 (ABC 0000), keep the delimiter